 The Multiple Dwelling Law has jurisdiction over an existing two-unit home converting to a three-unit home or an existing three-unit home converting to a four-unit home, as a result of a basement or cellar converting into an apartment.
 The program will also provide low or no-interest, or possibly forgivable, loans to homeowners who fall under the Multiple Dwelling Law jurisdiction.

 This is a time and space limited program.
 Participation is based on eligibility and cannot be guaranteed.
 Homeowners will be selected based on program eligibility and the viability of a basement or cellar conversion into a livable, safe apartment.
-Homeowners who are interested in participating in this pilot program are encouraged to express interest by April 30, 2019 using one of the options in Step 1 below.
+Homeowners who are interested in participating in this pilot program are encouraged to express interest by filling out the Expression of Interest Form by May 31, 2019 in Step 1 below.

 Step 1: Express Interest

-Homeowners can express interest in participating in BACPP by using one of the methods below:
+Homeowners can express interest in participating in the program by filling out the online BACPP Expression of Interest Form.

 Step 2: Outreach